World Tofauti

 World Tofauti (A Different World in English) is a 2017 Kenyan romantic film directed by Kang'ethe Mungai.
-The film stars Avril Nyambura and Innocent Njuguna, and features Maureen Njau in a supporting role.
+The film stars Avril Singer and Innocent Njuguna.
+Maureen Njau features in a supporting role.
+A man robbed of his valuables at JKIA soon begins to fall in love with a ghetto girl who participated in robbing him despite being engaged to another girl.

 Plot

 Nina (played by Avril Nyambura) is a woman born and raised in the slums of Nairobi.
-She meets Hinga (played by Innocent Mungai), a man from a decent background with a good job, who is stranded with a flat tire near the Jomo Kenyatta International Airport, and together with her gang, they rob him of all his valuables.
-In a twist of fate, the two eventually fall in love, despite the fact that Hinga is engaged to Ciru (Maureen Njau), a demanding and controlling woman of his same societal background.
+She meets Hinga (played by Innocent Mungai), a man from a decent background and a good job, who is stranded with a flat tire near the Jomo Kenyatta International Airport, and together with her gang, they rob him of all his valuables.
+In a twist of fate, the two eventually fall in love despite the fact that Hinga is engaged to Ciru (Maureen Njau), a demanding and controlling woman of his same societal background.
 Hinga eventually helps Nina to track down his valuables as well as evade the authorities.